ninthwalker/saverr/README.md

 # Saverr
-Powershell script with a front-end GUI to download media from a Plex Server.
+Powershell script with a front-end GUI to download media from Plex Servers.
 Allows you to search and save movies, tv shows, and music for offline/personal use.
 Expanded from the original non-gui version: [directplexDownloader](https://github.com/ninthwalker/directPlexDownloader).